 To regain compliance with the NYSE American's listing standards, the Company held a special meeting of its stockholders on April 23, 2018, at which the stockholders approved a proposal to effect an amendment its certificate of incorporation, as amended, to implement a reverse stock split at a ratio to be determined by the Board in a range not less than one-for-two (1:2) and not greater than one-for-ten (1:10).
-The Board has the authority to decide, at any time prior to April 23, 2019, whether to implement the reverse stock split and the precise ratio of the reverse stock split within a range of one-for-two (1:2) shares of the Company's common stock to one-for-ten (1:10) shares of the Company's common stock, without reducing the total number of authorized shares of common stock.
-If the Board decides to implement the reverse stock split, the reverse stock split will become effective upon the filing of the amendment to the Company's certificate of incorporation, as amended.
+Our Board has determined to implement a reverse stock split at a ratio of one-for-ten (1:10) shares of the Company's common stock.
+The reverse stock split became effective as of June 8, 2018.